 We are a Level I Trauma Center that is fully accredited by the American College of Surgeons and are among the best and busiest in the state.
 Our Gibbs Cancer Center & Research Institute has and continues to achieve national recognition and was enhanced by the 2008 opening of the Bearden-Josey Center for Breast Health.

-We are obsessive about education and patient care with a foundation in evidence-based surgical practice.
-We monitor our surgical outcomes and strive for error prevention and continued quality improvement.
-In addition to academicians (who have faculty appointments from the Medical University of South Carolina), we have many surgeons who have spent their professional lives in private surgical practice.
+We have 15 subspecialty trained faculty members specializing in breast surgery, trauma/critical care, vascular surgery, cardiothoracic surgery, plastic and reconstructive surgery, colorectal surgery and complex general surgical oncology.
+In addition to our academicians (who have faculty appointments from the Medical University of South Carolina), residents rotate with surgeons who have spent their professional lives in private practice.
 Many of these surgeons trained at Spartanburg Medical Center and are dedicated to fulfilling our residency mission statement of striving to be the best.
 They are also able to offer a practical approach to the business side of surgical practice.